 What’s Actually Happening with OpenAI Code Red

-The memo specifically calls out Google as a major concern.
+The memo names Google as a major concern.
 Last month, Google released a new version of Gemini that outperformed OpenAI’s models on industry benchmark tests.
 That news sent Google’s stock soaring.

 Why This Matters to You